mitre/saf-lambda-function/README.md

 ## Setting Up the Lambda Function
 This lambda function uses environment variables to orchestrate its function.
 The required environment variables are `INPUT_BUCKET` and `COMMAND_STRING_INPUT`.
 The bucket environment variable defines the source bucket for your input to the SAF CLI command, and the command string defines the SAF CLI function and its flags _excluding_ the `-i input` and `-o output` flags which are handled by your input and output bucket and object configurations.
 ### Additional Input and Output Configuration
-Additional optional environment variables can be set to further configure the function.
-The table below shows each variable and the default behavior for optional environment variables.
+Additional optional variables can be set to further configure the function.
+The table below shows each variable and the default behavior.
 The `INPUT_PREFIX` specifies a path in the INPUT_BUCKET.
-If set, this function will trigger when a file is uploaded to that path location and run the SAF CLI with that file.
+If set, this function will trigger when a file is uploaded to that path location and run the SAF CLI with the uploaded file.
+If not set, the function will trigger when an object is loaded in the main directory of the INPUT_BUCKET.
 The `OUTPUT_BUCKET` can be set as the location to upload results of the SAF CLI command.
 The `OUTPUT_ENABLED` variable can be set to `false` if the function should not upload results to an S3 bucket.
 The `OUTPUT_EXTENSION` is the appended name and extension for the output file, if the output is enabled.
 For example, if the input file is named "my-file.csv" and the `OUTPUT_EXTENSION` is set to "_results.json", then the output file will be named "my-file_results.json".
 The `OUTPUT_PREFIX` specifies a path within the OUTPUT_BUCKET to place the results of the SAF CLI call.
 The `SERVICE_NAME` will be the name of this lambda service when deployed.

 | ENVIRONMENT NAME | Required | Default | Examples |
 | --- | --- | --- | --- |